If you’ve been prioritising parties over presents don’t fret, we’ve got your back with some last-minute gift ideas.

 Here are two ideas for the nature-lovers on your Christmas list:

-Cleland Wildlife Park is one of South Australia’s most iconic tourist attractions, renowned for its wide open spaces where you can get closer to animals including koalas, kangaroos, wallabies and potoroos.
+Cleland Wildlife Park in the Adelaide Hills is one of South Australia’s most iconic tourist attractions, renowned for its wide open spaces where you can get closer to animals including koalas, kangaroos, wallabies and potoroos.

-Love wombats?
-How about a close encounter with the world’s friendliest wombat, Fred?
+How about a close encounter with the resident echidnas, spending time inside their enclosure and helping with feeding time (watch out for those long sticky tongues!)?
 Or your loved one can even have breakfast with the birds.

 The best bit?
 Knowing that your purchase is contributing to the many programs and conservation efforts undertaken at the park.